TosbackCgusBridge-Bot/CGUs-versions/Mall/Privacy Policy.md

 *   Features

 \* Soc.io Mall can be installed on devices with Android 2.1 and up.
-Copyright © 2011 Giga Market Ltd. Contact us: mallcontact@soc.io All rights reserved.
+Copyright © 2014 Eferio Market Ltd. Contact us: mallcontact@soc.io All rights reserved.
 Android is a trademark of Google Inc.| Terms and Conditions | Privacy Policy Required field!